-A week-long training orientation will be offered for Teaching Associates during the week before classes in the Fall semester.
-In addition, there will be general Professional Development Workshops and scheduled biweekly meetings for Teaching Associates.
+A week-long training orientation will be offered for Teaching Associates during the week before classes in the Fall semester: August 19-23, 2024, from 9 am-5pm each day.
+In addition, there will be general Professional Development Workshops and biweekly meetings scheduled for Teaching Associates.
 Attendance is required of all new and continuing Teaching Associates as scheduled as a condition to their teaching contract with the department.
 The orientation will include but not be limited to: